mgsloan/mgsloan-site/posts/deskless-ergo-wfh/post.md

 Since I am now working from home, getting a new treadmill was quite justified.
-This time, I purchased [a much less expensive treadmill][Goplus treadmill], which arrived a couple days ago.
+This time, I purchased [a much less expensive treadmill][Goplus Treadmill], which arrived a couple days ago.
 By affixing a cardboard produce box with couple releasable zip-ties, I ended up with a platform for my keyboard with a very nice tilt.
 This is likely to be totally different soon, but it's already quite